ustcwanglin/Pyramid-Attention/README.md

-Code for "Spatial-Temporal Pyramid Attention ConvLSTM Network for Action Recognition"
+Code for "Spatial-Temporal Pyramid Attention ConvLSTM Network for Visual Recognition"

 We propose a spatial pyramid module to take full use of inherent multi-scale information of CNNs.